-- Visual Inspection ground-based visual inspection of substation and substation equipment. - Infrared Inspection ground-based inspection utilizing IR cameras or equipment to look for "hot spots" in substation equipment, buses, connectors, and lines. - Transformer Dissolved Gas Analysis (DGA) transformer inspection utilizing oil sampling to identify contaminants in the oil that are used to indicate deterioration of internal components. - Transformer Offline Inspection detailed inspection of a transformer that requires removing the transformer from service and getting access to the internals. - Civil Inspection / Survey inspection to evaluate geotechnical conditions of the substation and site.
+- Visual Inspection ground-based visual inspection of substation and substation equipment. - Infrared Inspection ground-based inspection utilizing IR cameras or equipment to look for "hot spots" in substation equipment, buses, connectors, and lines. - Transformer Dissolved Gas Analysis (DGA) transformer inspection utilizing oil sampling to identify contaminants in the oil that are used to indicate deterioration of internal components. - Transformer Offline Inspection detailed inspection of a transformer that requires removing the transformer from service and getting access to the internals, including a review of load-tap changer equipment. - Civil Inspection / Survey inspection to evaluate geotechnical conditions of the substation and site.